hjorslev/awesome-stars/README.md

 - [6mile/DevSecOps-Playbook](https://github.com/6mile/DevSecOps-Playbook) - This is a step-by-step guide to implementing a DevSecOps program for any size organization
 - [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2022
-- [trickest/cve](https://github.com/trickest/cve) - Gather and update all available and newest CVEs with their PoC.
 - [arallsopp/hass-hue-icons](https://github.com/arallsopp/hass-hue-icons) - Additional vector icons for home assistant to model Philips  Hue bulbs and fixtures.
 - [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 - [mauran/API-Danmark](https://github.com/mauran/API-Danmark) - 🇩🇰 Liste over danske API'er